Simple API Integration

 1. AI-Powered API Code Generation

-The next frontier in API integration is AI-powered code generation:
+The next frontier in API integration is the use of AI-powered code generation.

 Emerging Tools:

-- GitHub Copilot X – Full API integration for generation from natural language
+- GitHub Copilot X—Full API integration for the period from pure language

-- OpenAI Codex 2.0 – Context-aware API documentation and implementation
+- OpenAI Codex 2.0—context-aware API documentation and therefore implementation

 Market Impact Prediction:

-- 92% fewer integration bugs through AI-generated tests
+- 92% fewer integration bugs through AI-generated checks

-- $4.2B market size for AI-powered development tools
+- $4.2B market measurement for AI-powered development devices

 2. Quantum-Safe API Security